SerNet/verinice-veo-reporting/README.md

 `/reports/{name}` (`POST`)
 : can be used to create a report.
 It accepts a JSON object that specifies the target entities and the desired output type.
 See `org.veo.reporting.CreateReport`.

+## Report developemt a.k.a. "demo mode"

+As there is no report editor yet, there is a demo mode that can be enabled via a command line switch.
+In that mode, the files in `src/main/resources/templates` are observed for modification, in which case the `processing-activities` and `process-list` reports are generated and written into the `/tmp` folder.

+Enable with `./gradlew bootRun --args="--spring.profiles.active=demo --veo.accesstoken=XXXX"` and use at your own risk.

+See `org.veo.reporting.Demo`.